fabsig/GPBoost/python-package/README.md

   * The library file in distribution wheels is built by the **Apple Clang** compiler.
 You need to install the **OpenMP** library.
 You can install the **OpenMP** library by the following command: ``brew install libomp``. <!-- (Xcode version 12.3 is used starting from GPBoost version 0.3.0) -->

-  * If you have an **arm64 Apple silicon** processor and experience problems, try the following steps:
+  * If you have an **arm64 Apple silicon** processor (e.g., M1 or M2) and experience problems, try the following steps:

     * [uninstall homebrew](https://stackoverflow.com/questions/72890277/i-cant-uninstall-brew-on-macos-apple-silicon) (in case you have migrated from an older non-arm64 Mac)
     * [install homebrew](https://treehouse.github.io/installation-guides/mac/homebrew) (to make sure that you have an arm64 version of libomp)